npcBerk/DigiRaven/README.md

 Implements the FTP client using the ftplib library.
 Functions include connecting to an FTP server, uploading files, and downloading files.

-**ftp_threads.py**

-Manages FTP file transfers using multiple threads.
-This allows for concurrent uploading and downloading of files, significantly improving transfer speeds.

 **sftp_client.py**

 Implements the SFTP client using the paramiko library.
 Functions include connecting to an SFTP server, uploading files, and downloading files.

-**sftp_threads.py**

-Manages SFTP file transfers using multiple threads, similar to the FTP threading module.

 **database.py**